The Nagel Foundation supports qualified 501(c)(3) charities in southwest Idaho in the areas of basic needs, education, and youth programs.

 The preferred method of submitting applications is with our online application form.
 Applicants submitting their form online will receive a copy of the completed application via email.
 The online form may also be downloaded, printed and mailed to the Foundation office.
 The Foundation encourages the submission of supporting materials.
 All submitted supporting materials become property of the Foundation and will not be returned.

 The Board of Directors meets in November to review applications.
-Grant notifications are made on December 15.
+Grant notifications are made by December 15.

 Over the following year, the Foundation intends to contact and visit organizations awarded grants to evaluate the effectiveness of the funded program.

 The foundation expects funded organizations to display the foundation logo and/or give appropriate recognition on the organization's website and on printed or promotional materials related to the funded program.